 Some people rent storage space for all this stuff.
 Somehow this expense is justified because it lets us hang on to all the stuff, without having it around.
 ‘Out of sight, out of mind’ is often what people tell me.
 But if it’s out of mind, why keep it?

-Here are 5 excellent reasons why we need to go on a home diet:
+Here are 5 excellent reasons why we need to go on a home diet and consider downsizing:

 Just like a weight loss diet, reducing your stuff makes you feel lighter, like a massive weight has lifted off your shoulders.
 Your rooms will have open space.
 You’ll see corners and where the wall meets the floor.